Sceptre/sceptre/docs/_source/docs/resolvers.rst

 .. warning::
    Be careful when using the stack_output resolver that you do not create circular dependencies.
    This is especially true when using this on StackGroup Configs to create configurations to be inherited by all stacks in that group.
-Since the stack_output resolver creates dependencies on all stacks in the group, this can lead to circular dependencies if the resolver points to a stack inside the group.
-The correct way to work around this is to move that stack outside the StackGroup.
+If the `!stack_output` resolver would be "inherited" from a StackGroup Config by the stack it references, this will lead to a circular dependency.
+   The correct way to work around this is to move that stack outside that StackGroup so that it doesn't "inherit" that resolver.

 stack_output_external
 ~~~~~~~~~~~~~~~~~~~~~